-Illegal and disallowed is addition of $\infty$ and $-\infty$.
-Addition is associative and commutative as long as it is legal; multiplication of multiple scalars and possibly one non-scalar is associative and commutatitve.
-Multiplication by a scalar distributes over legal sums.
+Addition is associative and commutative as long as it is legal; multiplication of multiple reals and possibly one non-real is associative and commutative.
+Multiplication by a real distributes over legal sums.